 Are you looking for a fun and inexpensive DIY idea?
-You can make this fall DIY wooden pumpkin with just a few scrap pieces of wood that may be lying around, and a broken tree branch.
-Step-by-step instructions below.
+You can make this easy DIY scrap wood pumpkin for fall using just a few scrap pieces of wood, and a broken tree branch.
+Step-by-step instructions are below.

 Steps to Making a DIY Wooden Pumpkin

 Gather old 1″ x 2″ scraps of wood (I used wood that was stained from dirt and water in the garden).
 Lay down the wood strips for the approximate size of your pumpkin.

 For support boards, cut two 1-1/2″x 3/4″ strips of wood to just past the width of the pumpkin.